bsaranga/PayloadInjectionFilter/README.md

 }
 ```

-By default, the filter will short-circuit the request and return a response with HTTP Status 400, and a plain text message saying, 'Request short-circuited due to malicious content.'.
+By default, the filter will short-circuit the request and return a response with HTTP Status 400, and a plain text message saying, `Request short-circuited due to malicious content.`.
 This can be overridden as shown below,

 ```csharp
 public void ConfigureServices(IServiceCollection services)